pgahalsall/SlideShowBasedOnToH/client/README.md

 What needs adding for a full MEAN stack project :-

-1. The Express, Node and Mongo db pieces that make up the server side
+1. The Express, Node and Mongo db pieces that make up the server side.
+Done
-2. Route Authorization
+2. Route Authorization.
+Done
-3. Login passport/jwt and google strategy
+3. Add a server with Login passport/jwt and google strategy.
+Server added.
+Google authentication is outstanding
 4. Bootstrap and styling. *** Bootstrap has been added to angular-cli.json ***
 5. Font-Awesome / Angular issue means css/fonts have been added to Assets folder.
 Sould just be referenced in node_modules